-Now that we know the reasons why so many of us fail at our new year’s resolutions, let’s make sure that 2016 will be different!
+Now that we know the reasons why so many of us fail at our new year’s resolutions, let’s make sure that this year will be different!
 I’ve developed a system with four steps that’s incredibly simple to copy and sure to help you reach your goals – provided you really stick to it.
 Here it is:

 Step 1: Identify the desired change and set priorities

-Start off with a brainstorm to identify what it is you want to change in 2016.
+Start off with a brainstorm to identify what it is you want to change.
 To me, there really is no better tool for this than a mind map.
 Mind mapping is intuitive, it fosters a free flow of ideas and it lets me capture my thoughts almost as fast as they appear in my mind.
 You can use pen and paper if you want, but I personally use the online tool MindMeister because it’s very simple and I can easily rearrange topics and edit ideas after I’ve written them down.
 You can sign up for a free account and watch this tutorial to get started.